mikesmitty/curse/README.md

 **Configure jinx**

-Jinx can be configured with a system-wide file at `/etc/jinx/jinx.yaml` For testing purposes, `~/.jinx/jinx.yaml` can be used as well, but if `/etc/jinx/jinx.yaml` exists it will be ignored in favor of the system file.

-Copy the example cursed config file and edit it.
+Copy the example cursed config file and edit it with the commands below.
 The following fields are required:
 * bastionip (if auto-detection of your bastion server's public IP fails)
+* pubkey (if you do not want CURSE to periodically regenerate your SSH keys)
 * url (URL of the proxy server, which should match your reverse proxy's hostname and SSL certificate)

+Note: Jinx can be configured with a system-wide file at `/etc/jinx/jinx.yaml` For testing purposes, `~/.jinx/jinx.yaml` can be used as well, but if `/etc/jinx/jinx.yaml` exists it will be ignored in favor of the system file.

     > cp $GOPATH/src/github.com/mikesmitty/curse/jinx.yaml-example jinx.yaml
     > vim jinx.yaml